smcclab/smc-course/_lectures/01-digital-sound-and-synthesis.md

 "Objects" are the primary element of programming in Pd, you can find a list of built-in objects in "Help" menu.

-Objects with a `~` in the name are related to audio processing and have audio-rate inputs or outputs.
+Objects with a `~` in the name have audio inputs or outputs.

+## Try it...

+1. install Pure Data
+2. recreate the sine tone patch
+3. try changing volume with a `*` and a vertical slider

 ## Do it in code...

 Ok, let's go to [gibber.cc/playground](https://gibber.cc/playground) and try the same thing:

-{:. style="font-size:.85em;"}
+{:. style="font-size:.8em;"}

 ```
 def = {